Scientists at the University of Leeds have developed a new technology that could form the basis of a simple blood test for Alzheimer's disease.

 Biosensors, such as the finger-prick blood sugar monitor used by diabetics, have the advantage of being rapid, easy to handle and can be used in a doctor's surgery or by a patient at home.

 As well as speeding up diagnosis, an Alzheimer's biosensor would also allow doctors to distinguish Alzheimer's from other types of dementia and avoid prescribing drugs that are not relevant to a patient's condition.

-Dr Simon Ridley, Head of Research at the charity Alzheimer's Research UK who provided research funding, said: ''A blood test to help diagnose Alzheimer's could be extremely beneficial for patients, but this new technology is still at an early stage of development and further research will be needed to determine its potential for use in the clinic."
+Dr Simon Ridley, head of research at the charity Alzheimer's Research UK who provided research funding, says, ''A blood test to help diagnose Alzheimer's could be extremely beneficial for patients, but this new technology is still at an early stage of development and further research will be needed to determine its potential for use in the clinic."